-40. This Charter recognises the mandatory nature of the IIA definition of Internal Auditing and Code of Ethics, the Public Sector Internal Audit Standards and the International Professional Practices Framework.
-The Audit Partnership comply with these standards.
+35.40.
+This Charter recognises the mandatory nature of the IIA definition of Internal Auditing and Code of Ethics and, the Public Sector Internal Audit Standards and the International Professional Practices Framework.
+The Internal Audit team Audit Partnership comply with these standards.